How does ENERWA perform water quality sampling?

 View the raw ENERWA data at each site on the Chesapeake Monitoring Cooperative (CMC) Data Explorer, which is maintained by the Alliance for the Chesapeake Bay.

-The tables on the left show the complete scorecard, according to the MTAC protocols, for our 2020 measurements in the North East River watershed.
-As can be seen, the tidal sites scored somewhat better than the upstream sites, which was also the case for 2019.
-Dissolved oxygen (DO) is not scored for the upstream sites (although it is used as a check) because DO is generally good in flowing streams.
+The tables on the left show the complete scorecards, according to the MTAC protocols, for our 2021 measurements.
+Dissolved oxygen is not scored for the upstream sites (although it is used as a check) because oxygen is generally good in flowing streams.
 Conductivity is not scored for tidal sites because it is very sensitive to changes in salinity (salt content).
-In fact, we often see very high conductivity readings during the late summer or fall of the year, due entirely to small increases in upper Bay salinity from reduced rainfall then.